Phazorknight/Cogito/docs/manual.rst

 Flashlight
 ~~~~~~~~~~
+Wieldable that switches between on/off state, draining its charge while it's on.

 Toy Pistol
 ~~~~~~~~~~
+A wieldable that represents a weapon that spawns a projectile.

 Laser Rifle
 ~~~~~~~~~~~
+A wieldable that represents a hit scan-based weapon.

 Throwable Dart
 ~~~~~~~~~~~~~~
+A wieldable that works like a "throwable".
+It works that on primary action, it spawns a projectile, un-equips itself and removes 1 of its associated item from the player's inventory.
+If the player still has more of the same item in the inventory, it will re-equip.

 Quest System
 ============
 The included Quest system is a simple way to give the Player guidance to what their next goal is.
 It is currently very basic and might be enhanced with future updates.